acc0untz0138/DenpaEx/README.md

 ## WARNING!

-ALL CREDIT GOES TO THE DENPA, JS, HRK, CODENAME ENGINE, AND MANY OTHER DEVELOPERS!
+ALL CREDIT GOES TO THE PSYCH, DENPA, JS, HRK, CODENAME ENGINE, AND MANY OTHER DEVELOPERS!
 THIS FORK ONLY HAS A HANDFUL OF FEATURES THAT WOULDNT BE DONE WITHOUT THEIR HELP!
 MANY THANKS AND MUCH LOVE TO THEM FOR EVERYTHING!

 ## Synopsis